Date (1 Date)

 Exercise Regularly

-Keep a food journal to observe how your body reacts to dates and adjust your consumption patterns accordingly.
+Keep track of how your body reacts to dates and adjust your intake or pairings as needed to maintain stable glucose levels.

 Find Glucose response for your favourite foods